AmmieNyami/hv/docs/API.md

     - `"languages"` is an array containing the languages used in the doujin;
     - `"pages"` is an array containing an array containing the number of the first page of the doujin and its ID, respectively.

-- `"total_pages"` is the number of available pages for this search result, based on the page size specified in the request.
+- `"total_pages"` is the number of available pages for this search, based on the page size specified in the request.

 | Endpoint         | Method | Description                        |
 |------------------|--------|------------------------------------|